devintegeritsm/KrapivinHashTable/KrapivinHashTable/README.md

 The library uses MurmurHash3, a high-quality non-cryptographic hash function that provides excellent distribution with minimal collisions.

+### Hash distribution for non-string types

+- .NET's GetHashCode() implementations are already designed to provide good distribution for hash tables
+- For most practical use cases, this distribution is sufficient
+- The additional MurmurHash3 pass might provide marginally better distribution in some edge cases, but at a significant performance cost
+- When dealing with large datasets, the performance gain from avoiding allocations likely outweighs any theoretical distribution improvements

 ### Performance Considerations

 - The table automatically prevents insertions when the load factor exceeds 90% to maintain good performance.